• Skip to primary navigation

 In addition to the creamy Cajun chicken pasta we mentioned above, we think you'll love these other great recipes.

-If you’ve enjoyed this Cajun shrimp and sausage pasta or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Cajun Shrimp and Sausage Pasta Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 We strive to satisfy a number of learning styles.
 If you are someone who prefers to learn by watching, you can find most of our recipes on YouTube and our Facebook Page.